1. Terracotta Army, Xi'an: Attraction Embodies the Dynasty Set Stage for Silk Road

 Highlights:

 Cultural Context: The intricate details of each figure, including their weapons and armor, exemplify the sophisticated craftsmanship of the time.
-Techniques and artistic styles seen in the Terracotta Army influenced later artistic expressions that spread along the Silk Road, further enriching cultural exchanges between China and other regions.
+Techniques and artistic styles seen in the Terracotta Army influenced later artistic expressions that spread along the Silk Road, further enriching cultural exchanges between China and other regions of Asia.

 2. Xi'an Ancient City Wall, Xi'an: The Very Starting Point of Silk Road